Robert Best, Infotech

 The harder thing to spoof is the actual domain name the email is coming from (@domainname.com for example).
 So even if you do recognise the sender name double-check the domain is genuine.
 You will find scammers often use domain names with subtle changes, such as a missing letter.

-Hover over links before clicking them
+2. Hover over links before clicking them

 Most phishing emails want you to click on a link.
 The link will look genuine but will either lead directly to a virus or a webpage designed to gather sensitive information.

 Before clicking any link hover your mouse over it.
 If the link address looks unusual or is not what you expect to see, then don’t click on the link.
-A good way of checking any link you are unsure on is to open a browser window and enter the domain part of the address to see if it’s genuine.
+A good way of checking any link you are unsure of is to open a browser window and enter the domain part of the address to see if it’s genuine.

-Is the email requesting sensitive information?
+3. Is the email requesting sensitive information?

-If the email is unsolicited and requests sensitive information it is likely a scam.
-You are the winner of a competition you never entered is a good example of this (as well as the well known Nigeran Prince email).
-Most companies will never send you an email asking for sensitive information unless you requested them, password reset for example.
+If the email is unsolicited and requests sensitive information, it is likely a scam.
+You are the winner of a competition you never entered is a good example of this or an emergency has occurred and can only be resolved with a bank transfer… Remember, most companies will never send you an email asking for sensitive information unless you requested them.
+In fact, most companies will continually stress that they won’t ask for sensitive information.
+If you follow a link to a website that is asking for sensitive information you must be entirely sure it is genuine.

-Be wary of urgent or scare tactics in the subject line
+4. Be wary of urgent or scare tactics in the subject line

 Creating a sense of urgency is a popular phishing email tactic.
 Beware of emails saying you have a limited time to take action.
 A common scammer approach is subject lines such as ‘your account has been suspended or ‘there has been an unauthorised login attempt’.

-If you receive an email like this and you are unsure if it is genuine follow the other tips in this guide.
+If you receive an email like this and you are unsure if it is genuine, follow the other tips in this guide.
 If you are still unsure then speak to the company over the phone, making sure you don’t use a phone number included in the email, get it directly from their website.

-Beware of attachments
+7. Beware of attachments

 When was the last time a genuine company sent you an email with an attachment?
 It is only likely to happen if you have bought something from them or you have requested information from them.

-Review the signature
+8. Review the signature

-Does the email have a signature at the end?
-And how much detail does the signature contain?
+Does the email have a signature at the end and how much detail does the signature contain?
 The lack of contact information can be a sign of a phishing email.

 Do the links in the signature work?
 Scammers will often take screengrabs of genuine signatures.
 By using that as an image they can’t include the actual links.
 If the signature does have links hover over them to see if they are genuine.